wernerglinka/class-poc/docs/cpc-google-howto.md

 2. **A Google Spreadsheet** with three tabs. *Form Responses 1* is the raw, untouched form output. *Offerings* holds one row per offering with all prose, fees, instructor info, and a stable `offeringId` like `staked-side-table-20260715`. *Sessions* holds one row per dated session with a `sessionId` like `staked-side-table-20260715-s2`, plus empty `hostName`, `hostEmail`, and `signedUpAt` columns that the volunteer signup flow fills later.
 3. **An Apps Script project** containing `cpc-class-intake-prototype.gs`.
 It builds the form and spreadsheet, and its `handleFormSubmit` trigger converts each raw form submission into the normalized Offerings and Sessions rows.

+A fourth, optional artifact is not created by the script: a small script bound to the spreadsheet that provides the review sidebar (see "The review sidebar" below).

-The spreadsheet is the editable source of truth.
+> The spreadsheet is the editable source of truth.
 If a submission has a typo, fix it in the Offerings or Sessions tab.
-Never ask a class owner to resubmit the form; that creates a duplicate offering with a `-2` suffix.
+A submitted form cannot be edited or resubmitted; all a class owner could do is fill out the form again, which creates a duplicate offering with a `-2` suffix.
+Never ask for that; make the correction in the spreadsheet.

 Org-wide boilerplate (accessibility text, cancellation policy, location, scholarship link) deliberately does not live in the spreadsheet.
 It belongs in the site repo config.